 What careers should you avoid?
 Search by the lower end of one category if you want to rule out a profession by any criteria.

-If money is your concern, there are 60 occupations that average less than $25,000 annually.
-Several of those categories also have a declining number of jobs, including farmworkers for crops, floral designers, and meat packers.
-That doesn’t mean that if you love floral design you shouldn't go into the field — just have reasonable expectations.
+If money is your concern, there are 42 occupations that average less than $25,000 annually.
+Several of those categories also have a declining number of jobs, including farmworkers for crops, and fast food and short order cooks.
+That doesn't mean that if you love cooking you shouldn't go into the field — just have reasonable expectations.

 Occupations can also be browsed and searched alphabetically.
 If you prefer to sort by groups, the home page also contains 25 occupational groups.
 Is math your specialty?
 Click on the math group and you can find more detailed information about the four occupations listed: Actuaries, Mathematicians, Operations Research Analysts, and Statisticians.
 What about math teachers?
 They would be included under the Education, Training, and Library group.

 The OOH page does not have geographical data, but the OES webpage does.
 It contains an occupational map that you can use to look for regional differences.
 Drop down menus allow you to filter by category.
-Want to be a tile and marble setter?
-Your median wage is $46,720 in Kansas versus $71,190 in New York.
+Want to be a landscape architect?
+Your average wage is $55,300 in Kansas versus $71,490 in New York.
 Prefer to be a social worker?
-You could make $47,700 in Mississippi or $65,030 in Alaska.
+You could make $47,860 in Mississippi or $59,880 in Alaska.

 If you are a fan of statistics, the BLS is an interesting place to browse.
 There are many other labor-related statistics available.
 Get familiar with the site and not only can you potentially find your new career choice, you can find just the fact you need to refute politicians or obnoxious Facebook "friends."
 It's great to be armed with facts.